Grzetan/3D-Reconstruction-Triangulation/README.md

 ![image](imgs/center.png)

+In our case `test camera` (test camera means hypothetical camera used to generate `pixel rays`, it doesn't include real camera orientation) is looking along positive `x axis`, it's because `identity quaternion` is also looking along positive `x axis`.

+So `pixel ray` doesn't include camera's rotation, to include camera's rotation we just simply rotate `pixel ray` by camera's orientation quaternion.
+After this operation we have successfully calculated `ray` for detected bounding box.

 If there was no boundig box for some camera in some frame then we simply don't generate a ray.